-Keeping the core family values balanced with an ever-changing market place and often diverging goals amongst the family members is a challenge that many family businesses don’t survive.
-One intriguing solution to this challenge for many family-owned businesses is to bring the employees into the shareholder group through the sale of stock to an Employee Stock Ownership Plan (ESOP).
+Maintaining core family values in an ever-changing marketplace – often with diverging goals among the family members – is a challenge that many family businesses don’t survive.
+One intriguing solution to this challenge is to bring the employees into the shareholder group through the sale of stock to an employee stock ownership plan (ESOP).

-While creating a liquidity strategy for owners of privately held businesses, the sale to an ESOP also provides desirable tax advantages to the owners who sell to an ESOP and to the companies that have an ESOP as a shareholder.
-A sale to an ESOP appeals to many family-owned businesses because of its flexibility, and ability to provide different options for different family (shareholder) groups.
-This can be of particular importance as family-owned businesses transition into second, third and fourth generations.
+The sale to an ESOP is a liquidity strategy for owners of privately held businesses, but it also provides desirable tax advantages to the owners who sell to an ESOP and to the companies that have an ESOP as a shareholder.
+A sale to an ESOP appeals to many family-owned businesses because of its flexibility, and because it can provide different options for different family (shareholder) groups.
+This can be of particular importance as family-owned businesses transition into the second, third and fourth generations.

 ESOPs as a Solution

-As family businesses grow, ever more positions within the company are assumed by non-family members.
-However, as these companies evolve, these same employees become members of the family and help perpetuate the culture and values of the original family business.
-An ESOP trust allows these members of the extended family (employees) to participate in ownership without ceding control to an outside party.
+As family businesses grow, more positions within the company are assumed by non-family members.
+However, as these companies evolve, these same employees become members of the “family” and help perpetuate the culture and values of the original family business.
+An ESOP trust allows these members of the extended family (employees) to participate in ownership without the founding family having to cede control to an outside party.

 Key characteristics of ESOPs make this possible:

-- An ESOP is comfortable owning a minority stake in the company
+- An ESOP can own a minority stake in the company.

-- An ESOP Trust holds the stock on behalf of the employees; the employees don’t control the company
+- An ESOP trust, controlled by an ESOP Trustee, holds the stock on behalf of the employees; the employees don’t control the company.

-- The Board of Directors continue to control the business with senior management remaining in place
+- The board of directors continues to control the business, with senior management remaining in place.

-- An ESOP Trust is comfortable with long-term holding periods, meaning there is no time limit to its ownership and it could own the company into perpetuity.
+- An ESOP trust is designed to have a long-term holding period, meaning there is no time limit to its ownership and it could own the company into perpetuity.

-Selling the family-owned business to the employees through an ESOP is often a natural and comfortable transition for family-owned businesses, and allows the culture of the company to remain intact while giving the family ultimate flexibility to meet the needs of all family members.
+Selling all or a portion of the family-owned business to the employees through an ESOP is often a natural and comfortable transition, and it allows the culture of the company to remain intact while giving the family ultimate flexibility to meet the needs of all family members.